WyattBlue/auto-editor/ae-ffmpeg/README.md

 ```

 ## Copyright
-THe FFmpeg/FFprobe binaires used are under the LGPLv3.
+The FFmpeg/FFprobe binaires used are under the LGPLv3.
 Only libraries that are compatible with the LGPLv3 are included.

 ## How to Compile on MacOS
 Use https://github.com/WyattBlue/ffmpeg-build-script/